 - Brain differences – studies show that people with BDD may have structural brain differences or may have insufficient levels of certain neurotransmitters in the brain, such as serotonin.

-- Environmental causes – a person's environment while growing up as well as certain culturally-based beliefs involving a negative body image or self perception may contribute to development of the disorder
+- Environmental causes – a person's environment while growing up as well as certain culturally-based beliefs involving a negative body image or self-perception may contribute to the development of the disorder

 Body dysmorphic disorder causes significant stress and anxiety in sufferers, resulting in low quality of life and, often, severe chronic depression.
 If you or anyone you love exhibits body dysmorphic disorder symptoms, it's important to seek help from a medical doctor or mental health specialist.

 Gluck, S. (2013, April 19).
 Body Dysmorphic Disorder (BDD) Signs, Symptoms and Causes, HealthyPlace.
 Retrieved on 2019, June 17 from https://www.healthyplace.com/ocd-related-disorders/body-dysmorphic-disorder/body-dysmorphic-disorder-bdd-signs-symptoms-and-causes